 (1) Definition.
 Partial hospitalization services are services that (1) Are reasonable and necessary for the diagnosis or active treatment of the member's condition; (2) Are reasonably expected to improve the member's condition and functional level and to prevent relapse or hospitalization and (3) Include the following:

-(A) Assessment, diagnostic and treatment plan services for mental illness and/or substance abuse disorders provided by LBHPs.
+(A) Assessment, diagnostic and service plan services for mental illness and/or substance use disorders provided by LBHPs or Licensure Candidates.

-(B) Individual/Group/Family (primary purpose is treatment of the member's condition) psychotherapies provided by LBHPs.
+(B) Individual/Group/Family (primary purpose is treatment of the member's condition) psychotherapies provided by LBHPs or Licensure Candidates.

-(C) Substance abuse specific services are provided by LBHPs qualified to provide these services.
+(C) Substance use disorder specific services are provided by LBHPs or Licensure Candidates qualified to provide these services.

 (D) Drugs and biologicals furnished for therapeutic purposes.